 Parent Air-Defense System

-The radar is not a standalone launcher; its battlefield value comes from coordinating S-300V-family launchers, command posts, and missile channels.
+The radar is not a standalone launcher; its battlefield value comes from acting as the S-300V-family battery engagement radar while command, surveillance, launcher, and reload vehicles provide the rest of the firing chain.

 | Compatible item | Item type | Compatibility evidence |